Sunday, June 28, 2026

 Trump, whose daily statements have swung wildly from threatening to conciliatory, said talks to end the war were ongoing with Iran. ©AFP

-Under near-daily bombardment since February 28, Iran was hit by a new wave of Israeli strikes on Thursday — one of which Israel said had killed the Guards’ navy commander, Alireza Tangsiri, and several senior officers.
-Defence Minister Israel Katz called Tangsiri “directly responsible for the terrorist operation of mining and blocking the Strait of Hormuz to shipping.”
-Elsewhere, the Israeli army was conducting what it called “wide-scale” strikes targeting Iranian infrastructure.
+Under near-daily bombardment since February 28, Iran was hit by a new wave of Israeli strikes Thursday — one of which Israel said had “blown up and eliminated” the Guards’ naval commander, Alireza Tangsiri, and several senior officers.
+Defence Minister Israel Katz blamed Tangsiri for throttling the vital Hormuz waterway.
+The United States also endorsed the strike.
+Admiral Brad Cooper, commander of US Central Command (CENTCOM), said the killing “makes the region safer” and warned every Iranian serving in the Revolutionary Guards to return home to avoid suffering the same fate.

 © 2024 AFP